lupyuen/lupyuen.github.io/src/usb3.md

 _But they look so different in the pic..._

-They ain't two peas in a pod because...
+They ain't two peas in a pod of pink dolphins because...

 -   Only __Port USB0__ supports [__USB On-The-Go (OTG)__](https://lupyuen.github.io/articles/usb3#ehci-is-simpler-than-usb-on-the-go).